OlesYudin/HTTPs-for-web-in-AWS/README.md

   <img src="images/6.
 Request public cert in AWS SM.png" alt="Request a public certificate in AWS SM"/>
 </p>

+### 3. Configure your certficate.

-### 3. Write full name of domaine, than choose validation method.
+Write full name of domaine, than choose validation method.
 If you use `DNS validation` - you will add extra record on Route53 to validate your domaine from AWS (it is \*recommended\*\* way).
 If you use `Email validation` - you will recive validation massage on your domaine email (for example: admin@lisenok-aws.tk).
 Than choose tags if it necessary for you and click `Request`.

 <p align="center">
   <img src="images/7.
 Request public cert in AWS CM (2).png" alt="Request public certificate in AWS CM"/>
 </p>

+### 4. Copy your certificate.

-### 4. You will see Domains something like this.
+You will see Domains something like this.
 You need copy `CNAME name` and `CNAME value`.

 <p align="center">
   <img src="images/8.
 Certificate domaine.png" alt="Certificate domaine"/>
 </p>

+### 5. Create new record in [AWS Route53](https://aws.amazon.com/route53 "AWS Route53").

-### 5. Now you certificate has "pending" status.
+Now your certificate has "pending" status.
 You need to create new record on [AWS Route53](https://aws.amazon.com/route53 "AWS Route53").
 Return to Route53, choose your `hosted zone` and click on `Create record`.

 <p align="center">
   <img src="images/9.
 Create record in Route53.png" alt="Create new record in Route53"/>
 </p>

+### 6. Configuration of new record

-### 6. When you create new record, you need:
+When you create new record, you need:

 - Paste `CNAME name` to `Record name`.
 Be carefull, and remove from CNAME your domaine name.
 For example, in my case I remove `.lixenok-aws.tk.`.
 - Choose `CNAME - Routes traffis to another domaine name and to some AWS resources` as a `record type`